 The global energy crisis induced a sharp rise in the amounts dedicated by the Indonesian government to consumer subsidies and compensations for electricity, fuels and liquefied petroleum gas.

-Fiscal pressures brought by the global energy crisis also led the government to suspend in 2022 its the conversion program of 3-kilogram LPG stoves to electric ones.
+The subsidies were also revised downward in September 2022, but the support was sustained in the 2023 budget.
+Fiscal pressures brought by the global energy crisis also led the government to suspend in 2022 the conversion programme of 3-kilogram LPG stoves to electric ones.

 In 2023, the Government through Ministry of Finance continued earmarked IDR 211 trillion for fuel, LPG and electricity to cushion the volatility of commodity prices, but did not extend the direct cash assistance towards low-income households.